RocketChat/docs-old/guides/administration/admin-panel/settings/general/net-promoter-score-nps-survey.md

 By allowing it to run on your workspace you are helping Rocket.Chat to:&#x20;

 * Build a better product & better user experience
-* Develop and prioritize features aligned with our users’ needs
+* Develop and prioritize features aligned with our usersÃÂ¢ÃÂÃÂ needs
 * Get accurate user feedback on what needs fixing versus what needs improvements.

 ## **What users will see?**

-A banner will be exhibited with the question: “**How likely are you to recommend us to a friend or colleague?**” and a scale from 0-10 to collect the answer.\
+A banner will be exhibited with the question: ÃÂ¢ÃÂÃÂ**How likely are you to recommend us to a friend or colleague?**ÃÂ¢ÃÂÃÂ and a scale from 0-10 to collect the answer.\
 \
 If the user clicks on a score, a modal will be exhibited to collect text feedback.